crissins/SkillAble-AI-Backend/readme.md

    - Enables rapid iteration and updates of AI processes directly from indexed files.
    - Provides seamless interoperability with other Azure AI services for end-to-end accessibility workflows.

+6. **Blob Storage**

+   For detailed instructions on setting up and configuring blob storage, please refer to the [blob-storage-setup.md](./blob-storage-setup.md) file located in the root directory.

    Our implementation follows Microsoft's Responsible AI principles by:
    - Ensuring human oversight through job coach review
    - Prioritizing inclusion through multiple accessible formats
    - Maintaining transparency about AI-generated content
    - Protecting privacy through secure processing and delivery
    - Focusing on empowerment rather than replacement of human coaches

 ## Technical Architecture